 Step 3: iMyFone D-Back will begin repairing your iPad automatically once the firmware download is complete.Once the repair process is complete, your iPad will restart in normal mode and continue to function normally.

-Congratulations!
-Your iPad is now back to normal using iMyFone D-Back iOS System Recovery (compatible with iOS 11/11.1/11.2/11.3) and you didn't have to lose any data on it to fix it.
+See, you can fix your iPad in black screen of death to normal using iMyFone D-Back iOS System Recovery, which is compatible with iOS 11/11.1/11.2/11.3, and you didn't have to lose any data on it to fix it.
+Don't hesitate, give it a try and save your iPad.

 - Fixing your iPad will install the latest iOS version.